 First-Order Resolution As already mentioned, I still consider first-order logic without equality.
 First-order resolution on ground clauses corresponds to propositional resolution.
 Each ground atom becomes a propositional variable.
 However, since there are up to infinitely many ground instances for a first-oder clause set with variables and it is not a priori known which ground instances are needed in a proof, the first-order resolution calculus operates on clauses with variables.
+Roughly, the relationship between ground resolution and first-order resolution corresponds to the relationship between standard tableau and free-variable tableau.
+However, the variables in free-variable tablea can only be instantiated once, thereas in resolution they can be instantiated arbitrarily often.

 Propositional (or first-order ground) resolution is refutationally complete, without reduction rules it is not guaranteed to terminate for satisfiable sets of clauses, and inferior to the CDCL calculus.
 However, in contrast to the CDCL calculus, resolution can be easily extended to non-ground clauses via unification and matching.
 The problem to lift the CDCL calculus lies in the lifting of the model representation of the trail.
-I'll discuss this in more detail in Section 3.15.
+I'll discuss this in more detail in Section 3.14.